LiDNY/rp.lidny/README.md

 ## Current changes from bahnbilder.ch

 - Removed Calendar
+- Replaced Google Maps with OpenRailwayMap (Broken except the [Railway map](https://rp.lidny.org/map) for now.)
 - Fixed minor bugs

 ## To-Do:

-- Replace Google Maps with OpenRailwayMap
 - Fix bugs (there is a lot, cause we cant code for shit)
 - More customization
 - User registration